metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - DONE:printing it - ok, formatting for printing -- not so easy! and printed it
 - DONE:read the sss reports
 - DONE:cutting it down to size
-- TODO:updating some of the methods talk
+- MUSTDONE:updating some of the methods talk
 - TODO:bringing in some of the new queries and diagrams I've done
 - DONE:adding a few notes on the massive ddos
 - DONE: work out a good title